Bl4nk44977/AutomaticWatering/README.md

 # AutomaticWatering
 My automatic watering system for any type of flower pot using:
+- 3D printed box for cables and 3D printed box for Arduino Uno
 - Arduino Uno
 - A few, small (8mm) tubes
 - one L239D